How to use OpenFrame

 2. Maximizes the user project area, allowing for greater customization and integration of alternative SoCs or user-specific projects at the same hierarchy level.

-4. Simplified I/O:
+4. Configurable I/O:

 The OpenFrame harness is ideal for those looking to implement custom SoCs or integrate user projects without the constraints of an existing SoC.